pulp/pulpcore/docs/configuration/settings.rst

 CACHE_ENABLED
 ^^^^^^^^^^^^^

-   .. note:: This feature is provided as a tech-preview

    Store cached responses from the content app into Redis.
 This setting improves the performance of the content app under heavy load for similar requests.
 Defaults to ``False``.